-French farmhouse style is inspired by the rustic yet elegant villas of the French countryside and the clean and down-to-earth feel of American farmhouse style.
-Truly the best of both worlds, French farmhouse style beautifully melds elegance with practicality.
+French farmhouse style, or French country style, is inspired by the rustic yet elegant villas of the French countryside and the clean and down-to-earth feel of American farmhouse style.
+Truly the best of both worlds, the French farmhouse style beautifully melds elegance with practicality.

 This style often features soft and muted colors, natural materials like raw wood and stone, plaster walls, wooden beams and floral and botanical motifs.
 A French farmhouse plays upon the contrast of dramatic details like carefully crafted dining room tables or exquisite chandeliers against a rustic farmhouse setting.

 When you walk into a home with French farmhouse style, you’re transported to the fragrant lavender fields of Provence, and you’re invited into an understated old-world paradise.
 Let’s take a look at what the French farmhouse style is like in each room.

 Room by Room

 French farmhouse kitchens use natural materials and open spaces to create a welcoming gathering place.
 Open shelving and farmhouse sinks give it the classic farmhouse style, while vases full of fresh flowers and distressed wood give it a French twist.
 Additionally, French farmhouse kitchens have windows to bring in natural light.

 Large rustic farmhouse tables are staples in French farmhouse dining rooms.
 Attention to detail is especially important in dining rooms too—using dramatic chandeliers or beautiful bouquets can bring in some French glamour.
 And don’t forget the walls!
 Gilded frames, oversized art and plastered walls can make your space shine.